salimortez/tempo/README.md

 # tempo
 # be part of the story
 # readme updated
-# lead by dan romero
+# lead by Dan Romero